arkascha/TuR-Extractor/README.md

 ###### (KDE plasma and akonadi based email client, part of the 'kontact' PIM suite)
 The "settings" menu allows to "Configure filters".
 Here you can define a new filter "TuR-Extractor" which you can defined to get applied to your liking, automatically or manually, on all or just specific messages.

-As a filter action you chose "Execute command" and enter something like `java -jar /path/toTuR-Extractor.jar -aei - -o /path/to/document.xlsm -s "import"`.
+As a filter action you chose "Execute command" and enter something like `java -jar /path/toTuR-Extractor.jar -aei - -o /path/to/document.xlsm`.

 This allows to add one entry per incoming email message to an existing or created spreadsheet document on the existing or created sheet "incoming".

 As a variant to can add logging which allows to track down issues with your setup.
-For that use standard shell features: `java -jar /path/toTuR-Extractor.jar -aei - -o /path/to/document.xlsm -s "import" 1>/path/to/TuR-Extractor.log 2>&1`.
+For that use standard shell features: `java -jar /path/toTuR-Extractor.jar -aei - -o /path/to/document.xlsm" 1>/path/to/TuR-Extractor.log 2>&1`.
 That way you receive a fresh log of a processed message for each event including useful information like missing folders are file system permission stuff.

 #### read from a single local file
 ###### (allows to specify a single file path on the command line)
 A specific file in the local file system can be specified on the command line.
 That files content will get read, parsed and processed as plain text:

-`java -jar ./path/toTuR-Extractor.jar -aei ./messages/inbound.data -o path/to/document.xlsm -s "import"`.
+`java -jar ./path/toTuR-Extractor.jar -aei ./messages/inbound.data -o path/to/document.xlsm`.

 #### read from multiple files specified by a pattern
 ###### (glob like feature to scan a file system folder)
 You can specify a glob like file path pattern to select multiple files in the local file system to get processed.
 A typical scenario for this would be a local spool folder where incoming messages are dropped:

-`java -jar ./path/toTuR-Extractor.jar -aeI ./messages/message-*.text -o path/to/document.xlsm -s "import"`.
+`java -jar ./path/toTuR-Extractor.jar -aeI ./messages/message-*.text -o path/to/document.xlsm`

+#### start in daemon mode for continuous processing
+Started in daemom mode the utility will fork into background and continuously process any input.
+All input options are usable:
+ * -i file / --input=file is interpreted as a socket in the local file system (only in Unix/Linux environments)
+ * -i - listens on the process StdIn

+ `java -jar ./path/toTuR-Extractor.jar -aeDi - -o path/to/document.xlsm`